Wiredcraft/test-devops/readme.txt

 Task5:
 For this task, we try to deploy the API in a K8S cluster.
 We assume the Dockerfile is build into a docker image through command 'docker build -t test-API .'
 Then we config the deployment and service, the detail is in the deployment.yaml and service.yaml file.
 In the deployment file we set the replicas to 2.
-In the service file we set the clusterIP to None to use DNS instead of VIP.
+In the service file we use the externalName type service.

 For the HPA task, as the data is stored in a hashmap instead if in a database.
 If the hashmap is too big, there will be some problem.
 So we use the K8S HPA to sutpscall the pod when the data is too big.
 We have a restful API to provide the number of user which is store in the hashmap. we assume we have a Prometheus and it has set to get the user number through the restful API we provide.